SciML/HighDimPDE.jl/README.md

 - Han, J., Jentzen, A., E, W., Solving high-dimensional partial differential equations using deep learning. [arXiv](https://arxiv.org/abs/1707.02568) (2018) -->

 <!-- ## Acknowledgements
-`HighDimPDE.jl` is inspired from Sebastian Becker's scripts in Python, TensorFlow and C++.
+`HighDimPDE.jl` is inspired from Sebastian Becker's scripts in Python, TensorFlow, and C++.
 Pr.
 Arnulf Jentzen largely contributed to the theoretical developments of the solver algorithms implemented. -->